 Office: Everett.
-E. Turner Range Animal Science 111 & Warnock Science Building 316 Phone: (432) 837-8001 E-mail: ALPS@sulross.edu Dean: Dr. Bonnie J Warnock
+E. Turner Range Animal Science 111 & Warnock Science Building 316

+Phone: (432) 837-8001 E-mail: ALPS@sulross.edu Dean: Dr. Bonnie J. Warnock

 The College of Agriculture, Life, and Physical Sciences serves students that will be the next leaders in the diverse and dynamic STEM fields.
-The college houses four academic departments: the Department of Agriculture and Industry, the Department of Computer, Mathematical, and Physical Sciences, the Department of Natural Sciences, and the Department of Nursing.
+College academic units include: the Department of Agriculture and Industry, the Department of Computer, Mathematical, and Physical Sciences, and the Department of Natural Sciences, and the newly established School of Health Sciences which houses the Department of Kinesiology, the Department of Health Studies, and the Department of Nursing.
 The Borderlands Research Institute and Rio Grande Research Center and Rodeo program provide opportunities for undergraduate and graduate students to participate outside of the formal classroom.

-Students in ALPS are interested in pursuing careers in Agriculture including agricultural business, agricultural education, and the ranching industry; Animal Science including the production and care of domestic livestock and horses, the science and safety of meat and food production, and veterinary medicine; Industrial Technology including manufacturing, construction, and supply chain management; Computer Science including the fields of devices, cybersecurity, gaming and digital art; Mathematics including general math applications and teacher certification; Chemistry including inorganic, organic, biochemistry, and analytical; Biology including field and lab biological sciences, pre-health disciplines and science teacher certification; Geology including field geology, hydrology, and GIS; Natural Resource Management including management and conservation of rangelands and wildlife; and Nursing.
+Students in ALPS are interested in pursuing careers in Agriculture including agricultural business, agricultural education, and the ranching industry; Animal Science including the production and care of domestic livestock and horses, the science and safety of meat and food production, and veterinary medicine; Industrial Technology including manufacturing, construction, and supply chain management; Computer Science including the fields of devices, cybersecurity, gaming and digital art; Mathematics including general math applications and teacher certification; Chemistry including inorganic, organic, biochemistry, and analytical chemistry fields; Biology including field and lab biological sciences, and science teacher certification; Geology including field geology, hydrology, and GIS; Natural Resource